 What if employers stopped putting a cap on employee vacation time?
-Interestingly enough, there are dozens of companies already doing this in an effort to make the workplace better.
+Interestingly enough, there are dozens of companies already doing this to make the workplace better.

 Why Offer Unlimited Vacation to Employees?

-In an effort to attract high-performance candidates to work for them, more companies are starting to offer unlimited vacation as a way to bring more work-life balance into the mix.
+To attract high-performance candidates to work for them, more companies are starting to offer unlimited vacation as a way to bring more work-life balance into the mix.
 They also understand that it’s appealing to candidates who work and play hard.
 These companies are across all industries from accounting to warehouses, and they do this to ensure that their employees have enough time to relax and recuperate from work stress and deal with life’s other responsibilities.
-In return, employees give their all when they are at work and this produces a much happier and engaged workforce, capable of outstanding innovation and teamwork.
+In return, employees give their all when they are at work, and this produces a much happier and engaged workforce, capable of outstanding innovation and teamwork.

 As an employer, you may be wondering how unlimited vacation policies actually work?
 There may be some concerns about offering this kind of benefit, including: